OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/one_fabricmanager.md

 OpenNebula implements the NVIDIA Shared NVSwitch Virtualization Model through a two-part system designed for automation and centralized management:

 1.  **Host Component (`opennebula-kvm-node` EE package):** the Enterprise Edition of the package is installed on each KVM host that contains NVSwitch devices.
-It provides a systemd service that manages a minimal, self-contained VM known as the "Fabric Manager VM".
+It provides a `systemd service that manages a minimal, self-contained VM known as the "Fabric Manager VM".
 This VM is given direct, secure access to the NVSwitch hardware via PCI passthrough and contains the necessary NVIDIA tools like `nv-partitioner` and `nvswitch-audit` to manage the hardware.

 The host component also includes a monitoring probe that runs periodically.
 It queries the Fabric Manager VM to get the current NVSwitch partitions and maps the logical GPU module IDs to the physical PCI addresses on the host.
 This information (`NVSWITCH_PARTITION`) is reported to OpenNebula, making the partition status and the GPU topology visible in the host's monitoring data for scheduling and management.

 2.  **Frontend CLI (`onefabric`):** the primary user interface for the tool, managed from the OpenNebula frontend.
 It acts as a central point of control for the entire cluster.
 When you run a command like `onefabric list`, the tool uses SSH to connect to the relevant KVM hosts and remotely execute commands inside the Fabric Manager VM using `virsh` and the QEMU guest agent.
-This allows an administrator to manage the NVSwitch hardware across all hosts from a single console.
+This allows you, as an administrator, to manage the NVSwitch hardware across all hosts from a single console.

 ### Key Scenarios for OpenNebula NVIDIA Fabric Manager

-The OpenNebula NVIDIA Fabric Manager Integration is essential for this cases:
+The OpenNebula NVIDIA Fabric Manager Integration is essential for these cases:

 - To enable Shared NVSwitch Virtualization for OpenNebula VMs.
 - To dynamically partition NVSwitch devices across compute hosts.